**AUTHOR PEEK** Interview with Diana Layne

 Before we get started talking about your writing, tell us a little about yourself, where you’re from, what you do for a living (if you’re not a fulltime writer) what hobbies you have, etc. Whatever you’d like to share.

 I’m a small-town Texas girl.
 I have six children ranging in ages from 8 – 30, 4 boys and 2 girls.
 I have always homeschooled my kids, and I’m on the last two now.
 I also have two terrific daughters-in-law and a 3 year old grandson and a newborn granddaughter.
-I’m in that sandwich generation with boomerang kids—because of life stuff, a couple of the older kids (and grandkids and spouse) have moved back home to finish up college, and last year because of health problems, my mother had to enter a nursing home.
+I’m in that sandwich generation with boomerang kids—because of life stuff, a couple of the older kids (and grandkids and spouse) have moved back home to finish up college, and in the last year I’ve lost my grandfather and because of health problems, my mother had to enter a nursing home.
 Hobbies? <laughs maniacally> Can cooking for the masses be considered a hobby?
 Even if I hate cooking…?

 1. How did you get started writing?

 I started writing when I was a lonely only.
 I was an only grandchild and only child.
 Back in the day, there wasn’t DVDs, game systems, smart phone or computers.
 Although I did have a small black and white TV in my room, we didn’t even have cable.
 So yeah, it was the standard 4 VHF channels and 2 UHF channels. (who remembers what UHF is?)
 I struggled to find something to read—Young Adult didn’t exist back then.
 I did read the Hardy Boys, Nancy Drew and then when I was a bit older discovered Barbara Cartland.
 But mostly I wrote to entertain myself.
 In my stories, I could live in a big happy family, or even belong to gypsies who travelled the country in their covered wagon pulled by a horse.

 2. What genre(s) do you write in and why?